MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-server-support.md

 ## Windows Server 2016

-Microsoft 365 Apps is supported on Windows Server 2016 until October 2025.
+Microsoft 365 Apps is supported on Windows Server 2016 only until October 2025.

 For recommendations on client hosting solutions to migrate to before October 2025, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).

+For end of support dates for Windows Server 2016, see the [Windows Server 2016 lifecycle](/lifecycle/products/windows-server-2016) page.

 ## Windows Server 2019

-Microsoft 365 Apps is supported on Windows Server 2019 until October 2025.
+Microsoft 365 Apps is supported on Windows Server 2019 only until October 2025.

 For recommendations on client hosting solutions to migrate to before October 2025, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).

+For end of support dates for Windows Server 2019, see the [Windows Server 2019 lifecycle](/lifecycle/products/windows-server-2019) page.

 ## Windows Server 2022

-Microsoft 365 Apps isn’t supported on Windows Server 2022, even though Windows Server 2022 is supported until October 2031.
+Microsoft 365 Apps isn’t supported on Windows Server 2022.

 For recommendations on client hosting solutions to use instead, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).

+For end of support dates for Windows Server 2022, see the [Windows Server 2022 lifecycle](/lifecycle/products/windows-server-2022) page.

 ## Additional information